Oral and Maxillofacial Surgery Residency

 The admission procedure is an orderly process that will provide the Admissions Committee (Selection Committee) with the information needed, and eliminates variability and inequities in the resident selection process.
 The Selection Committee is comprised of basic science and clinical science faculty.

-Contact Oral-Maxillofacial Surgery
+Contact Oral and Maxillofacial Surgery

 Basic Science Education in Oral & Maxillofacial Surgery is provided by instructors through the completion of structured didactic courses, seminars/conferences, or problem-solving, clinically oriented laboratories.
 Program-specific courses are integrated into clinical training to include Surgical Anatomy, Physiology, Clinical Pharmacology, Clinical Microbiology, and Oral and Maxillofacial Pathology.